Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2025-09-05: Improve CLI help descriptions and output formatting
 - 2025-09-10: Update Amharic stopword list with 10 new words
 - 2025-09-10: Refactor code structure to modular python package
+- 2025-09-24: Add test cases for word and sentence tokenization